gardener/test-infra/integration-tests/e2e/README.md

 ## Usage

 Ensure all required environment variables have been set.
 Create a `shoot.config` file in `EXPORT_PATH` directory and paste the kubeconfig of the kubernetes cluster to test in it.
-Run `e2etest` in command line to execute the e2e tests.
+Run `e2e` in command line to execute the e2e tests.

+Example usage:
+`go run /path/e2e -kubeconfig=$KUBECONFIG -k8sVersion=1.15.1 -cloudprovider=gcp -testcase="[sig-apps] Job should delete a job" -testcase="[sig-apps] Job should exceed backoffLimit"`

 ### Prerequisites: